 - Salary during the project period for project participants - Expenses covering external assistance when this creates added value to the project's sub activities2.
-As a rule, research institutions are not eligible for funds for external assistance as these are expected to possess the highest expertise - Other activities.
+As a rule, research institutions are not eligible for funds for external assistance as these are expected to possess the highest expertise.
+If external assistance is used in the project, this must be stated in form A (A19-2). - Other activities.
 Operational costs that are necessary for the accomplishment of the project, including material costs, meeting and transport expenses, etc. - Expenses for apparatus and other types of equipment that are necessary to accomplish the project.
 However, as a rule the applicant is expected to finance and provide the necessary equipment.
 Therefore, funding for apparatus and other equipment is only given to a limited degree and based on specific reasons.
-Funding for apparatus and other equipment is only given to development and demonstration projects with or without research activities.
 The expenditure items must be specified in the approved project application, the letter of commitment or in the subsequently approved budget change.
 The scrap value of equipment and apparatus must be calculated.
 For demonstration activities the max amount granted for apparatus and equipment is 750,000 DKK - Other: Other direct costs necessary to the accomplishment of the project (audit, communication, etc.) - Overhead, including indirect costs necessary to accomplish the project (documentation must be enclosed with the claim for the expenses that are included in the calculation of overhead) - Expenses for PhD salary (max 28 months).

 2 The following applies to all kinds of external assistance: External assistance ('subcontracting') is settled based on invoices paid for external consultancy and services necessary for the accomplishment of the project.
 As a rule, all services should be bought at market price.
 You must be able to document that - when acquiring the product - you have explored the market price for said service and thus will be able to account for the purchase.
-If you buy the service from a supplier with whom the applicant is connected via his/her group or conporation then the price should be settled as an internal cost (cost price).
+If you buy the service from a supplier with whom the applicant is connected via his/her group or cooperation then the price should be settled as an internal cost (cost price).
 The applicant should pay specific attention to a correct settlement of the price in case of trade with affiliated companies as well as internal trade between the participants.